TheGostKasper/kuyua-app/README.md

 ## Running the Application

-To run the application, use Docker Compose to build and start the client and server services.
+To run the application, use Docker Compose to build and start the client and server services Or use live serve .

 ### Docker Compose